eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 This section allows us to create transport descriptors to be referenced by the :ref:`participantprofiles`.
-Once a well-defined transport descriptor is referenced by a **Participant profile**, every time that profile is instantiated it will use or create the described transport.
+Once a well-defined transport descriptor is referenced by a **Participant profile**, every time that profile is instantiated it will use or create the related transport.

 The complete list of configurable parameters is shown in the following XML code: